-^{}A faculty member may ask the Executive Committee to count a book chapter as a PRJ.
-In the case of a book chapter, the nature of the book and the review process with respect to other journals listed in Cabell's is considered before determining whether the book chapter can be counted as a PRJ.
+A faculty member may ask the Executive Committee to count a book chapter as a PRJ.
+In the case of a book chapter, the nature of the book and the review process with respect to other journals will be considered before determining whether the book chapter can be counted as a PRJ.